stfc/PSyclone/tutorial/practicals/LFRic/building_code/4_psydata/README.md

 file ``time_evolution_alg_mod.x90`` and find the name given to the invoke statement that propagates the perturbation.

-PSyclone adds ``invoke_`` as a prefix to the name given to an invoke.
+PSyclone adds ``invoke_`` as a prefix to the subroutine name that implements the invoke body.
-This name can then be used to get the invoke object from ``psy.invokes``.
-Use this name in the script (see line 68).

-### Step 1.3: Apply the transformation to the schedule
+### Step 1.3: Apply the transformation to the PSyIR
-Next you need to apply the transformation to the schedule.
+Next you need to apply the transformation to the PSyIR.
-See lines 76 - call the ``apply`` method of the transformation object with the schedule as parameter.
+See lines 76 - call the ``apply`` method of the transformation object with the subroutine as parameter.

 ## Step 2: Modify the makefile so that PSyclone invokes the script